 Alan is passionate about personal growth and development, helping companies shape their brand and purpose and challenging clients to rethink.
 He’s also an avid player of the Irish sport of Hurling and is often found enthusiastically explaining its ancient origins and modern evolution to global partners.
 From this stems his passion for health and hobbies and a belief that good sleep is key to good decision making, and that inspiration most often comes in the kitchen preparing a meal.

 Gerry is the person who knows the value of pulling back the bow before firing the arrow.
 His career to date has been spent developing, delivering and managing solutions that improve the competence and performance of organisations.
 Before he takes responsibility to deliver any project, he really wants to understand what your needs are.

 He’s passionate about the value of the time spent upfront to make sure we are delivering what the customer really needs and wants.
 His decades of experience span numerous industries including software development, telecommunications and public service.
 He specialises in conducting organisational needs analysis and is passionate about sharing his experience to benefit the sustainable personal growth of those he works with.

 Colm is best known for an enthusiasm which fuels ideas, conversations and businesses, and he embodies the Irish cultural trait of education and enchantment through storytelling.
 Colm founded Atosú in 2019 after a decade forming it in his mind.
 Over his career he has worked in a variety of senior roles in the corporate and entrepreneurial world, specialising in disruptive business strategy and creative solution design.

 He has worked in numerous industries including corporate training, telecommunications, software and energy.
-Returning to what he loves most, Colm studied applied spirituality and founded Atosú to work with people who want to make a difference, grow and develop themselves and their organisations through sharing their experiences and stories, and listening to others.
+Returning to what he loves most, Colm founded Atosú to work with people who want to make a difference, grow and develop themselves and their organisations through sharing their experiences and stories, and listening to others.